2021 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2021)

 Programme – Five-day conference had an exciting and varied program.
 The first and fifth days were dedicated to workshops, forums and tutorials.
 For the remaining three days, technical sessions, plenary talks and keynote talks were prepared for the participants.
 Each author had a few minutes to talked about their paper, and then they discussed the topic.

-The conference was opened and closed by a ceremony.
-The opening ceremony was streamed from a virtual studio at the O2 universum.
-The closing ceremony was dedicated to the presentation of Prague, accompanied by the composition Vltava by Bedřich Smetana.
+The conference was opened and closed by a ceremony, while the opening ceremony was streamed from a virtual studio at the O2 universum, the closing ceremony was dedicated to the presentation of Prague, accompanied by the composition Vltava by Bedřich Smetana.

 Competitions and Awards – Within the conference, three competitions were organized.
 Robotics competitions provided an ideal opportunity to learn from others, network with teams, and improve skills.
 Teams had to solve real-world challenges in a short period.
 For example, one of the competitions was the Navigation and manipulation challenge for young students using Webots for robot simulation.